owlsecx/OParse/README.md

   <img src="https://img.shields.io/badge/Version-v2.0-cyan?style=flat-square"/>
 </p>

-> **OFrm** is a powerful data formatter and converter.
+> **OParse** is a powerful data formatter and converter.
 It supports formatting, validation, and conversion between **JSON**, **XML**, and **YAML**, plus minify, diff, batch processing, and customizable output.

 ---

 ## 📌 Overview

-OFrm makes working with structured data simple and fast.
-Whether you need to pretty-print, validate, convert formats, minify, or compare JSON objects — OFrm handles it all in a clean terminal interface with colored output and automatic file saving.
+OParse makes working with structured data simple and fast.
+Whether you need to pretty-print, validate, convert formats, minify, or compare JSON objects — OParse handles it all in a clean terminal interface with colored output and automatic file saving.

 ---